 Comprehensive dental benefits – free or discounted (a dollar maximum applies)

 $40-$80 credit per quarter on drugstore-type items (usually generic)

 Rewards for completing preventive health activities & screenings

 Zero co-pay diabetes monitoring supplies (companies are limited)

 Free meals delivered after a hospital stay (about 10 days)

 Free transportation to doctor visits

 So which is better, Medigap or Medicare Advantage?
 (You can’t have both together.)
 I wish I could answer that here, but I cannot.
-If low cost is important to you, MA-PD’s could be the best choice; but the networks and the prescription coverage are very important.
+If low cost is important to you, MA-PD’s could be the best choice; but the networks, prescription coverage, and a low maximum out-of-pocket limit, are very important.
 If you just don’t want to deal with networks and co-pays, then Medigap might be your choice, despite the higher cost.
 I can’t tell you which is better for you without knowing what your personal feelings are.
 And, even then, it is still a highly personal choice.
 To repeat myself, everyone is different; there is no one size fits all.